Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Paper checks are best used with a payee who is unable or unwilling to provide bank routing information or other means of payment and primarily only a mailing address is available.

-It is also ideal for payees that are cost-conscious and do not require funds immediately.
-In some countries,there is no market share for electronic forms of payment, so paper checks are used.
+It is also ideal for cost-conscious payees who do not require funds immediately.
+In some countries, there is no market share for electronic payment methods, so paper checks are used.

 Worst Use Case